Device Review

 If you want to watch shows on The Roku Channel, your PIN must be entered when someone tries watching content with certain ratings.
 There are four ratings levels, shown in the table below:

-• supported icon = Content with this rating on The Roku Channel can be watched without a PIN
+• = Content with this rating on The Roku Channel can be watched without a PIN

-• not supported icon = A PIN is required to watch content with this rating on The Roku Channel
+• = A PIN is required to watch content with this rating on The Roku Channel

 Two additional notes about Roku Channel parental controls: